DataScience4Psych/DataScience4Psych/docs/001_install.md

 * Do whatever is appropriate for your OS to launch RStudio.
 You should get a window similar to the screenshot you see [here][rstudio-workbench], but yours will be more boring because you haven't written any code or made any figures yet!

-* Put your cursor in the pane labelled Console, which is where you interact with the live R process.
+* Put your cursor in the pane labeled Console, which is where you interact with the live R process.
 Create a simple object with code like `x <- 2 * 4` (followed by enter or return).
 Then inspect the `x` object by typing `x` followed by enter or return.
 You should see the value 8 print to screen.
 If yes, you've succeeded in installing R and RStudio.

 ## Add-on packages